pasiol/edunetes/README.md

 # Edunetes - Kubernetes self-study environment on the Ubuntu 22.04 laptop

-Run the latest Vanilla Kubernetes release on your Linux laptop.
+Run the latest release of Vanilla Kubernetes on your Linux laptop.

 ## Cluster configuration